vapourismo/luwra/README.md

 # Luwra
 A header-only C++ library which provides a Lua wrapper with minimal overhead.

+NOTE: Luwra is under heavy development the documentation might not be current.

 ## Usage
 Most of Luwra's features are based on template specialization.
 If you are not familiar with templates in C++, I highly recommend you inform yourself about them.
 Otherwise the following